 Stand Mixer and Dough Hook Attachment.
 The easiest way to make these cinnamon rolls is with a stand mixer and dough hook attachment!
 You can, of course, knead it by hand with a danish dough whisk.

 Small Saucepan or Heat Proof Measuring Glass.
 Either will work for warming your buttermilk.

 Mixing Bowl.
 Good for letting the dough rest.
 The same mixing bowl that you used for kneading the dough can be used for letting it rise.
 Just make sure you grease it before adding the ball of dough back in!

 Oven Thermometer.
-This is a must for any recipe, whether it for baking or cooking!
-They're cheap and it can easily hang right on your oven rack!
+This is a must for any recipe, whether it is for baking or cooking!
+They're cheap and they can easily hang right on your oven rack!

 What Do I Need to Know Before Starting?

 Check your butter.
 For the dough, it needs to be melted.
 For the cinnamon sugar filling and small batch cream cheese frosting, it needs to be softened.

 Don't overheat the milk.
 Whether you warm the buttermilk in a saucepan or in the microwave, be mindful that you don't overheat it!
 If you have a kitchen thermometer, I recommend using it.
 You want the temperature to be no hotter than 115ºF.

 Soften your cream cheese.
 This one is only for the frosting, but it will help prevent lumps when mixing your frosting together.